gwen-interpreter/gwen/README.md

 See also: [LICENSE](LICENSE).

-This project has dependencies on other open source projects, all of which are listed in the [NOTICE](NOTICE) file.
+This project has dependencies on other open source projects.
+All direct dependencies are listed in the the [NOTICE](NOTICE) file.
+All distributed depdendencies are listed in the [Third Party LICENSE file](LICENSE-Third-Party.html).

 Open sourced 14 May 2014 09:30 pm AEST